GerHobbelt/owemdjee/README.md

 ## sub-dependencies (libraries which are required by any of the above)

-- **libdiagnostics** [📁](./libdiagnostics) [🌐](https://github.com/GerHobbelt/libdiagnostics) -- a C/C++ diagnostics logging library with support for writing HTML and store images and misc binary data to disk alongside. or when a mere logfile doesn't suffice.
 - **abseil-cpp** [📁](./abseil-cpp) [🌐](https://github.com/GerHobbelt/abseil-cpp) -- a collection of C++ code (compliant to C++11) designed to augment the C++ standard library.
 - **boost** [📁](./boost) [🌐](https://github.com/GerHobbelt/boost) -- required by several other libraries in this collection
 - **cairo** [📁](./cairo) [🌐](https://github.com/GerHobbelt/cairo) -- Cairo: Multi-platform 2D graphics library with support for multiple output devices.
 Cairo is designed to produce consistent output on all output media while taking advantage of display hardware acceleration when available.